Shougo/unite.vim/README.md

 ![Unite.vim](https://s3.amazonaws.com/github-csexton/unite-brand.png)

-**Note**: Active developement on unite.vim has stopped.
+**Note**: Active development on unite.vim has stopped.
 The only future changes will be bug fixes.

 Please see [Denite.nvim](https://github.com/Shougo/denite.nvim).